Park Hall Hotel shuts down with staff told to reapply for their jobs and new owners planning to house asylum seekers

 "The Serco team is working extremely hard to move people into dispersed social housing as rapidly as possible."

+When asked about plans to house asylum seekers at Park Hall, a Home Office spokesman said: "The use of hotels is only ever a short-term solution and we are working with local authorities to find appropriate long term accommodation across the United Kingdom."

 Park Hall Hotel had reportedly fallen into disrepair with the swimming pool roof partially collapsing around 7 months ago.
-The gym and leisure facilities had remained closed since the incident, with the hotel saying that repair work was ongoing.
+The gym, spa and leisure facilities had remained closed since the incident, with the hotel saying that repair work was ongoing.

+Gym members have reported that direct debit payments have continued to be taken from their bank accounts, with some saying their latest payments were taken as recently as Friday (February 4).

 One of the last guests at the hotel left a scathing review on the website after his stay last night (Sunday, February 6).